Select Page

 Skill level: Students must have basic rug hooking knowledge & experience.

-Students Need To Bring: Basic rug hooking supplies: frame, cutter, hook, scissors.
-Students may also bring any geometric pattern and materials they think they would like to use.
+Students Need To Bring: Basic hooking supplies: frame, cutter, hook, scissors.